Shopify - pay only $1 /pm for 3 months GO!

 Why Would you want to Create a New URL?

-By creating a new URL and then redirecting visitors, you can keep the loyalty of your customers and not get too many 404 errors on your website.
+By creating a new URL and then exporting URL redirects, you can keep the loyalty of your customers and not get too many 404 errors on your website when making Shopify advanced customizations like integrating third-party apps or custom code.

 How to Create a URL Redirect